-Today, most companies do not look holistically at the customer experience.
-Instead, they focus on channels in a siloed fashion, with each stakeholder measuring their channel experience in isolation, focusing on channel-specific metrics.
+Today, most companies only look at parts of the customer experience.
+They focus on channels in a siloed fashion, with each stakeholder measuring their channel experience in isolation, focusing on channel-specific metrics over a specific time period.
 An eConsultancy report found that 30 percent of leaders implement customer experience initiatives on a channel-by-channel basis, and 41 percent say each department sets its own customer experience agenda.

-Take the contact centre, for example.
-In surveying customers regarding their experience, data is typically gathered relating to customer satisfaction, associate courtesy and respect, associate knowledge, clear communication, first call resolution, and speed to answer.
+Take the contact center, for example.
+In CX survey questions regarding their experience, data is typically gathered relating to customer satisfaction, associate courtesy and respect, associate knowledge about products and services, clear communication, first call resolution, and speed to answer.